Domain Boundary Condition Types¶

 refers to an “external Dirichlet” boundary, which means the values must be specified by the user.

-option, which does a linear extrapolation from the two nearest valid values).
-By contrast, neumann
+does a linear extrapolation from the two nearest valid values.
+The neumann condition

 is an ERF-specific boundary type that allows a user to specify a variable gradient.
 Currently, the